 Russian Twist

 The Russian Twist is a seated movement where you lean back slightly and rotate your upper body from side to side, with or without added weight.
-It is useful for building control during twisting motions and strengthening the core in a simple, accessible way.
+It builds rotational core strength in an accessible way that transfers well to athletic and everyday movements.
+Resistance training that includes rotational patterns improves core biomechanics and overall physical fitness (Liu et al., 2024).

-You should feel the exercise mainly in the middle and sides of your core while keeping your chest lifted and your back long.
+You should feel the exercise mainly in the obliques and rectus abdominis while keeping your chest lifted and back long.
+Trunk rotation exercises rank among the more effective movements for engaging the oblique muscles (Ekstrom et al., 2007).
 Focus on rotating smoothly rather than quickly, keep your feet steady, and move through a range you can fully control without pulling with your arms.

 This exercise fits well into core-focused workouts or as a finisher at the end of a session.
-To make it easier, keep your feet on the floor and reduce the rotation range; to make it harder, slow down the movement or add light resistance while maintaining control.
+To make it easier, keep your feet on the floor and reduce the rotation range.
+To make it harder, slow down the movement or add light resistance while maintaining full control of every rep.

 - Sit on the floor with your knees bent and feet flat on the ground, elevating your upper body to create a V-shape with your thighs.